 This 6-day course is for people who have organizational responsibility for wildland urban interface (WUI) risk-reduction operations in their agency or jurisdiction.
 The course will provide students with the ability to create and sustain a fire-adapted community (FAC) located within a WUI.

 Course outcomes will include:

-Facilitate partnerships, improve networking and enhance resource allocation abilities that address WUI fire risks/issues.
+- Facilitating partnerships, improving networking and enhancing resource allocation abilities that address WUI fire risks/issues.

 This course is for those who have organizational responsibility for WUI risk-reduction operations in their agency or jurisdiction.
 Open to federal, tribal, state and local government officials including fire and emergency services, state and municipal planners, forestry management, environmental specialists, community risk-reduction specialists, and public educators.

-Note: Local jurisdictions are encouraged to submit applications for community risk reduction teams (limited to five persons) to include positions such as land-use planners, forest planners, natural resource managers, WUI coordinators, public information officers, fire department wildfire representatives.
+Note: Local jurisdictions are encouraged to submit applications for community risk reduction teams (limited to 5 persons) to include positions such as land-use planners, forest planners, natural resource managers, WUI coordinators, public information officers and fire department wildfire representatives.

-Priority selection will be given for up to three teams (of five) per course offering.
-Applications must be submitted together, be approved, and be signed by the head of a sponsoring organization, with a cover letter indicating that they are applying as a team.
+Priority selection will be given for up to 3 teams (of 5) per course offering.
+Applications must be submitted together, be approved and be signed by the head of a sponsoring organization, along with a cover letter indicating that they are applying as a team.